 Detailed instructions can be found in Section [4.
-How do I use NovoRapid®?](#) in the full CMI.
+How do I use NovoRapid®?](#) and [8.
+Instructions for use](#) and in the full CMI.

-5. What should I know while using NovoRapid®?
+5. What should I know while using NovoRapid® FlexPen®?

-Things you should do Remind any doctor, dentist, pharmacist or diabetes education nurse you visit that you have diabetes and are using insulin.Measure your blood sugar levels regularly.Tell your doctor if you often have hypos (low blood sugar levels).Always carry some sugary food or fruit juice with you.
-Things you should not do Do not stop using your medicine unless your doctor tells you to.Do not use the medicine if you think it has been frozen or exposed to excessive heat.
-Driving or using machines If your blood sugar is low or high your concentration and ability to react might be affected, and therefore also your ability to drive or operate a machine.
-Drinking alcohol Alcohol may mask the symptoms of hypos.
+Things you should do • Remind any doctor, dentist, pharmacist or diabetes education nurse you visit that you have diabetes and are using insulin.• Measure your blood sugar levels regularly.• Tell your doctor if you often have hypos (low blood sugar levels).• Always carry some sugary food or fruit juice with you.
+Things you should not do • Do not stop using your medicine unless your doctor tells you to.• Do not use the medicine if you think it has been frozen or exposed to excessive heat.
+Driving or using machines • If your blood sugar is low or high your concentration and ability to react might be affected, and therefore also your ability to drive or operate a machine.
+Drinking alcohol • Alcohol may mask the symptoms of hypos.
 If you drink alcohol, your need for insulin may change.
-Looking after your medicine Store NovoRapid® Penfill® that are not being used between 2°C and 8°C in a refrigerator (not in or too near the freezer section or cooling element).You can keep the NovoRapid® Penfill® that you are using, or that you are carrying as a spare, either at room temperature (not above 30°C) or in a refrigerator (2°C to 8°C) for up to 4 weeks.
-Discard NovoRapid® Penfill® after 4 weeks even if there is still some NovoRapid® left in it.
+Looking after your medicine • Store NovoRapid® FlexPen® that are not being used between 2°C and 8°C in a refrigerator (not in or too near the freezer section or cooling element).• You can keep the NovoRapid® FlexPen® that you are using, or that you are carrying as a spare, either below 30°C or in a refrigerator.
+Discard NovoRapid® FlexPen® after 4 weeks even if there is still some NovoRapid® left in it.